Yair-Tendler/Amazon-Order-History/README.md

 P.S.
 you can use console.save (google it) or if you feel like making your browser a major security risk enable Access-Control-Allow-Origin and transmit it directly to your API.

+Ah,  all the comments // is for debug, I did not remove it as you will probably need it eventually/

 -------- code to paste in console when your browser is in amazon.com ------